 Best Shoreland Practices for Healthy Lakes & Rivers

-As we enjoy spring and prepare for summer, many people are considering ways to improve their properties in the coming months.
+Many riparian owners will be considering ways to improve their properties in the coming months.
 For those who live along a lakeshore or riverfront, there are great long-lasting projects that can be done almost anytime between snowmelt and freeze up to sustain or improve water quality and habitat.

 If you have a natural shoreline, the best thing you can do is to leave it that way.
 But if your shoreland has been developed or disturbed over time, the DNR has a set of five “Best Practices for Healthy Lakes and Rivers” that can improve on-shore and near-shore habitat, provide wildlife cover, and improve water quality.
 Most are fairly simple to design and install.
 Materials and assistance can be found at www.healthylakeswi.com.